-Many guests who go from Ho Guom (Sword Lake) can travel along Le Thai To Street, turn right to Trang Thi Street, to Cua Nam and Nguyen Khuyen Streets, then turn left to Van Mieu Street.
+If traveling from Sword Lake, you can travel along Le Thai To Street, turn right to Trang Thi Street, enter Cua Nam and Nguyen Khuyen Streets, and then turn left to Van Mieu Street.

 Entrance fee and opening time:

 - Adults: 30,000 VND/adult